-- undertaking laboratory experiments, including the use of appropriate digital technologies - fieldwork.

-- locating and accessing a wide range of secondary data and/or information - using and reorganising secondary data and/or information.
+- undertaking laboratory experiments, including the use of appropriate digital technologies • fieldwork. - Secondary-sourced investigations include: - locating and accessing a wide range of secondary data and/or information - using and reorganising secondary data and/or information.

 HSC Examination - 3 hour examination (+ 5 minutes reading time)